Automattic/_s/readme.txt

 1. Search for _s inside single quotations to capture the text domain.
 2. Search for _s_ for to capture all the function names
 3. Search for _s with a space before it to replace all the occurrences of it in comments.
-(You’d replace this with the capitalized version of your theme name.)
+(You'd replace this with the capitalized version of your theme name.)

-or …
+or ...

 Search for:'_s'
 Replace with:'megatherium'